atomgomba/kif/README.md

 As you may have noticed, setting `Kif::quiet` to `true` is almost the same as setting `Kif::level` to `Off`, but there's a difference: when using the `Kif::quiet` property, kif will keep track of the last "non-Off" level value and restore it when eventually the property is set back to `false` again.

 The characters in the _Tag_ column are used by the default message formatter implementation to indicate the level more concisely.
-You can get this short version by calling `Level::tag`.
+You can get this short version by calling `Kif.Level::tag`.
 Please refrain from calling this method on `Off` as that's an exception!

 #### Examples